 In surveys, people view happy people as being less serious, even a little spacey and shallow.

 So, it follows that to be taken seriously, you should show people just how unhappy you are.
-Somehow that shows that you care, on a really deep level, about the environmental catastrophes that surround us.
+Somehow that shows that you care, on a really deep level, about the serious environmental challenges that surround us.